The complete social media analytics guide

 Which networks can I track with a social media analytics tool?

-You can track media from traditional publishers and from the countless social media platforms that exist.
 Most dedicated social media analytics tools are able to crawl many different types of site, including forums, news sites, blogs, review sites, and more.
-Plus, the major social media networks such as Facebook, Twitter, Instagram, Google+, YouTube, etc.
+Plus, the major social media networks such as Facebook, Twitter, Instagram, YouTube, etc.

-A platform such as Talkwalker is able to track many networks including Twitter, Facebook, Instagram, YouTube, Google+, LinkedIn, Mixcloud, Flickr, Foursquare, Soundcloud, Vimeo, Weibo.
-Plus, magazines, news agencies, newspapers, press releases, TV, radio, online news, blogs, and forum.
+The Talkwalker analytics platform is able to track the majority of social networks including Twitter, Facebook, Instagram, YouTube, LinkedIn, Mixcloud, Flickr, Foursquare, Soundcloud, Vimeo.
+Plus, magazines, news agencies, newspapers, press releases, TV, radio, review sites, online news, blogs, and forum.

 What engagement metrics are available for each social network?

-Facebook page analytics show you performance of your posts and behavior of your fans.
-You’ll be able to determine:
+Facebook page analytics shows you the performance of your posts and the behavior of your fans.
+You’ll be able to identify:

 Overview of Facebook Insights

-You’ll be able to see a general overview of your Facebook page that covers your audience and the performance of your posts.
+You’ll find a general overview of your Facebook page that covers your audience and the performance of your posts.
 Data can be taken from one day, the previous seven days, or the last 28 days.
-You can drill-down further for more high-level stats.
+Drill-down further, and you'll reveal more high-level stats.

-- Where page likes happened – Where your likes are coming from.
-When someone likes a page, Facebook recommends other pages to like.
+- Where page likes happened – where your likes are coming from.
+When a user likes a page, Facebook recommends other pages to like.

-- Reach – Post engagement over time to find out what content performs well.
+- Reach – post engagement over time will help you find out what content performs well.

-- Page views – You can learn which parts of your page are working and which are not, such as About, Photos, Home, etc. You’ll also find out where your traffic is coming from.
+- Page views – you can learn which parts of your page are working and which are not, such as About, Photos, Home, etc. You’ll also discover where your traffic is coming from.

-- Posts – Discover how many fans viewed your page each day and what time of day they were online.
+- Posts – identify how many fans viewed your page each day and what time of day they were online.

-- People – Identify your fans’ demographic, including location, men vs women, and their language.
+- People – learn your fans’ demographic, including location, men vs women, and language.

 LinkedIn Company Page Analytics provide metrics and trends about your company page.
-These can only be viewed by administrators of the page.
+But, they can only be viewed by administrators of the page.
 Data can be found under three tabs:

 Twitter Analytics gives you a 28-day overview of your performance on Twitter.
 The most important stats you’ll find are: